codeworks-jvm/Kata-Java-RockPaperScissors/README.md

   - The lizard prevails against Spock.
   - The paper prevails against Spock.

+Examples :
+  - rockPaperScissors("rock", "paper") must return "paper"
+  - rockPaperScissors("rock", "rock") must return "draw"

 ## Code
 In the `src/main/java` folder, you will find the class `App` with the function ready to be implemented.
-The function takes in parameters the two sign select by each player.
-The function may return the winner sign or "draw" if no one wins.
-The solver must not be case-sensitive.

-Examples :
-- RockPaperScissors("rock", "paper") must return "paper"
-- RockPaperScissors("rock", "rock") must return "draw"

 ## Test it
 You can use `mvn test` to test your code.
 If all tests pass, you can go to the next rule !